ralovely/ralovely/source/blog/2011-08-18-the-new-ralovely.markdown

 * ~~It's a Ruby On Rails app.
 Even if the site is mostly static, we never know...~~
 * ~~The blog is still static Jekyll generated pages.~~
 * Background image resizing is done via [Supersized](http://buildinternet.com/project/supersized/) jQuery plugin
-* Tackkkle punches arrangement is done via [Isotope](http://isotope.metafizzy.co/) jQuery plugin by the so talented [David Desandro](https://twitter.com/#!/desandro)

-The Tackkkle page is, of course, a reference to the very exclusive [dribbble](http://dribbble.com), and I like how the nav bar-slash-title bar came out.

 I hope you'll enjoy it.